Accessibility Statement for Cultures (A112)

 The module is presented through a blend of printed and online material.
 The printed material consists of two module text books and the set books.
 Online materials for the five study blocks are composed of pages of text with images, audio/video clips (all with transcripts/subtitles), diagrams, interactive media, and animations.
 Online materials may also include links to external resources, online forums and online tutorial rooms.

-Tuition will take place online through tutorials and forums.
+Tuition will take place through tutorials and forums.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.
 Your tutor will also keep in contact by phone.

 Working with others